qdread/forestscalingworkflow/README.md

 - Next, fit the Stan models using the Bash shell commands in the file `cmdstan_calls.sh` (these were run on a compute cluster with Slurm software).
 - Finally, run scripts `07` through `19` to process, analyze, and visualize model output.

-*This README last updated by QDR on 27 October 2023*
+*This README last updated by QDR on 08 December 2023*